ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 #### Live synchronization customer provided feature
 {: #sm-live-syncrhonization-feature}

 It is possible for the customer to create a script or program to download secrets from your primary service instance by using the {{site.data.keyword.secrets-manager_short}} API or and populate the recovery service instance with the data.
-The script can take advantage of Activity Tracker audit events of the primary instance to keep the recovery instance in sync along with Code Engine.
+The script can take advantage of [IBM Cloud Logs](/cloud-logs?topic=cloud-logs-getting-started) audit events of the primary instance to keep the recovery instance in sync along with Code Engine.
 Customer managed backups should be kept to restore from the disaster.

 Create a script that periodically downloads all of your secrets and then imports them into your backup instance.